threeML/threeML/docs/notebooks/Photometry_demo.md

 # we will need XPSEC models for extinction
 from astromodels.xspec import *

-# The filter library takes a while to load so you must import it explicitly..
+# The filter library takes a while to load so you must import it explicitly.
-from threeML.utils.photometry.filter_library import threeML_filter_library
+from threeml.utils.photometry import get_photometric_filter_library

+threeML_filter_library = get_photometric_filter_library()

 from jupyterthemes import jtplot